0xPolygon/polygon-docs/docs/cdk/get-started/deploy-rollup/create-wallets.md

     npm run verify:ZkEVM:goerli
     ```

-    You should output that looks something like this at the start each time:
+    You should see output that looks something like this at the start each time:

     ```sh
     > @0xpolygonhermez/zkevm-contracts@3.0.0 deploy:deployer:ZkEVM:goerli